NoaAmram9/OnlineClothingStore/README.md

 # Online Clothing Store

 This project is a Flask-based web application for managing an online clothing store.
 It includes functionality for user authentication, product management, order placement, and cart management.
+Visual details about the site and its use can be found on the WIKI.

 ---